Miguel-404/blackJackICMC/README.md

-BlackJack game developed in Assembly as requisite of approval in the "Introdcution to Computer Systems" discipline.
+BlackJack card game programmed in Assembly to run on <a href="https://github.com/simoesusp/Processador-ICMC">Processador-ICMC<a/> as requisite of approval in the "Introdcution to Computer Systems" discipline.